-On the Iberian Peninsula, right at the southern tip of Europe, Portugal shares a border with balmy Spain but has its own unique personality and culture.
+On the Iberian Peninsula, right at the westernmost tip of Europe, Portugal shares a border with balmy Spain but has its own unique personality and culture.

 Exploring its urban and rural areas is the perfect recipe for a memorable honeymoon.

 The country is a feast for all the senses.
-Its pristine beaches, waterfalls, rolling hills and serene riverfronts rival its architectural and historical wonders (it is Europe’s oldest country).
+Its pristine beaches, waterfalls, rolling hills and serene riverfronts rival its architectural and historical wonders (it’s the country with the oldest frontiers in Europe).
 Its people, cuisine and culture are all warm and compelling.

 Put Portugal on your honeymoon shortlist because this heady, sensual destination is unparalleled.
 Let’s start with just 10 incredibly romantic experiences in this alluring country.